neuefische/wd-flipped-classroom-curriculum/sessions/nextjs-basics-and-routing/nextjs-basics-and-routing.md

 With CRA the browser loads an almost empty HTML document (`public/index.html`).
 Your React code is only executed in the browser.

-Next.js comes with a featured called "server-side rendering".
+Next.js comes with a feature called "server-side rendering".
 This feature will execute your React components on the server to send a complete HTML document to the client (the browser).
 On the client your React code gets executed again.

 This enables a lot of optimization techniques we won't discuss.
 However, there is one important implication you need to know: